• Peaceful Post-Retirement Life

 • 03

-An ROP plan comes with a capital guarantee feature.
-You receive regular, assured income for your whole life.
-After the annuitant passes away, the plan ends.
-Your nominee will then receive the original purchase price back.
+A return of purchase price (ROP) plan comes with a capital guarantee feature.
+You receive regular, assured income for your whole life, and on your death, the purchase price is returned to your nominee.

 Invest More Get More